dlaurent42/matcha/README.md

 ## Introduction by 42 School

-This second web project aims to teach how to create websites using micro-framework.
-The website is a tinder-like permitting users to match each other.
+This second web project aims to teach how to create websites using a micro-framework.
+The website is a tinder-like application permitting users to match with each other.
 In contains a matching system, a profile interface and a messaging system.

 ## Objectives